kwon-young-jin/kwon-young-jin.github.io/_pages/reseach.md

 - With Jason Chan

 Artist Resale Royalty and Success of NFT Collections
+- Analysis in progress

 Gas Fee and Wealth Inequality in NFT Markets
+- Analysis in progress

 Friend or Foe?
 Bike-sharing and Ride-sharing in New York City
 - <b>YoungJin Kwon</b>, Agnes Yang, Sang-Yong Tom Lee, and Seung Hyun Kim